github-early-access/generate-build-provenance/README.md

 - `subject-name` - Subject name as it should appear in the provenance statement.

   Required when the subject is identified by the `subject-digest` parameter.
-  When the subject is identified by the `subject-path`, the name will be inferred from the supplied path, but can be overridden by providing an explicit `subject-name` value.

   When attesting container images, the name should be the fully qualified image name.